-But those networks weren’t designed to accommodate the massive influx of new devices that would need to share bandwidth.
+Traditional cellular networks weren’t designed to support the massive influx of new devices that would need to share bandwidth.
 Their primary purpose was voice communication, and they were optimized for creating spontaneous connections.
 They’re always checking for incoming calls, actively listening to radio signals, and sending periodic tracking area updates (TAUs) to let the network know where they are.
-This is why traditionally connected devices consume so much power even when they’re not in use—and it’s why extending battery life has been such a struggle for smartphones.
+This is why traditionally connected devices consume so much power even when not in use—and it’s why extending battery life has been such a struggle for smartphones.

 Most IoT devices don’t use cellular networks that way, and these unnecessary updates consume too much power.

 There are two main types of LPWANs IoT manufacturers should be familiar with for cellular connectivity: NB-IoT and LTE-M.

 Narrowband-IoT takes advantage of gaps in the radio frequency spectrum to provide more efficient connectivity and prevent interference.
 These unused frequency bands are known as “guard bands.”
 While cellular networks like 4G LTE use broadband connections (which support a wide range of radio frequencies), narrowband connections isolate devices to “narrower” ranges.

 NB-IoT is ideal for indoor applications or environments with a large volume of connected devices.
-It’s typically used in asset tracking, smart city applications (like smart meters and traffic lights), and alarm systems, where data transmissions are intermittent and don’t require high download or upload speeds.
+It’s typically used in asset tracking, smart city applications (like smart meters and traffic lights), and alarm systems, where intermittent data transmissions don’t require high download or upload speeds.